Back To Search Results

 "61-6-1.
 SHORT TITLE--PURPOSE.--

-C. The primary duties and obligations of the medical board are to issue licenses to qualified physicians, physician assistants, and anesthesiologist assistants, to discipline incompetent or unprofessional physicians, physician assistants or anesthesiologist assistants, and to aid in the rehabilitation of impaired physicians, physician assistants and anesthesiologist assistants for the purpose of protecting the public."
+C. The primary duties and obligations of the medical board are to issue licenses to qualified physicians, physician assistants, and anesthesiologist assistants, to discipline incompetent or unprofessional physicians, physician assistants, or anesthesiologist assistants, and to aid in the rehabilitation of impaired physicians, physician assistants, and anesthesiologist assistants to protect the public."

 Section 2.
 Section 61-6-2 NMSA 1978 (being Laws 1923, Chapter 44, Section 1, as amended) is amended to read: